 The School of Graduate Studies is pleased to announce the centerwide ANNUAL RESEARCH DAY on Wednesday, April 1st, 2015 .
-The day will consist of a platform session, two poster sessions, followed by a keynote address, and finally, a dinner for students and faculty.
+The day will consist of a platform session, two poster sessions, followed by a keynote address, and finally, the Annual Research Day dinner.

 Presentations are invited from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the School of Nursing, and the College of Health Related Professions.
 Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty are also encouraged to present their research findings.

 Annual Research Day provides an excellent occasion for the entire Downstate community to share the results of their research efforts.
+Instuctions for presenting are here.
 Abstracts and applications will be accepted from February 23 to March 13th, 2015 .
-A link to application forms and instructions will be provided by early 2015 .
+The application form is now live and will remain up until March 13, 2015.

 The schedule for the day will be as follows:

 12:00 noon – 1:45 pm Poster Session 1

 1:45 pm – 2:00 pm Intersession (changing posters)